lydell/eslint-plugin-simple-import-sort/README.md

 **TL;DR:** First group, then sort alphabetically.

-First, the plugin finds all _chunks_ of imports.
-A “chunk” is a sequence of import statements with only comments and whitespace between.
+First, the plugin finds all _chunks_ of imports and exports.
+A “chunk” is a sequence of import and export statements with only comments and whitespace between.
 Each chunk is sorted separately.
 Use [import/first] if you want to make sure that all imports end up in the same chunk.
+There is a similar rule [import/exports-last] that groups all exports at the end of the file.

+Each chunk is split into sections with a blank line between each.

+1. Imports (for example `import a from "a"`).
+2. Re-exports (for example `export { a } from "a"`).
+3. Other exports (for example `export const a = 5`).
+These are not sorted internally (because they have no `from` string and can have side-effects).

-Then, each chunk is _grouped_ into sections with a blank line between each.
+Then, each section is _grouped_ into sub-sections with a blank line between each.

 1. `import "./setup"`: Side effect imports.
-(These are not sorted internally.)
+These are not sorted internally.
+(Exports don’t have this concept.)
 2. `import react from "react"`: Packages (npm packages and Node.js builtins).
 3. `import a from "/a"`: Absolute imports and other imports such as Vue-style `@/foo`.
 4. `import a from "./a"`: Relative imports.